 The following description of our capital stock summarizes general terms and provisions that apply to our capital stock.
 Because this is only a summary it does not contain all of the information that may be important to you.
-The summary is subject to and qualified in its entirety by reference to our articles of incorporation, by-laws and rights agreement, which are filed as exhibits to the registration statement of which this prospectus is a part and incorporated by reference into this prospectus supplement.
+The summary is subject to and qualified in its entirety by reference to our articles of incorporation, by-laws and rights agreement, which are filed as exhibits to the registration statement of which this prospectus supplement and the accompanying prospectus.
 See "Where You Can Find More Information" in the accompanying prospectus.

-Our authorized capital stock consists of 460,000,000 shares of common stock, \$1.00 par value per share, and 10,000,000 shares of preferred stock, \$1.00 par value per share.
-As of March 31, 2010, 125,561,696 shares of our common stock were outstanding.
+Our authorized capital stock consists of 680,000,000 shares of common stock, \$1.00 par value per share, and 10,000,000 shares of preferred stock, \$1.00 par value per share.
+As of March 4, 2013, 202,758,169 shares of our common stock were outstanding.
 As of the date of this prospectus supplement, no shares of our preferred stock were outstanding.